inetsys/ng-formalizer/readme.markdown

 Data source, must be an *array of objects* or a string if you want formalizer to watch the scope for changes.

+*Can be real-time modified.*

 **source_display**

-What will be displayed, the key in the object
+What will be displayed, the key in the object.

 **source_model**